 Driving to Alice Springs is scenic from whichever direction you arrive, with the trip from Darwin or Adelaide being one of the most iconic road trips in Australia.
 Various turn offs along the Stuart Highway lead to points along the East Coast on (mostly) sealed roads.
 For the adventurous and those that seek true solitude the 1126km unsealed Great Central Road, which links Yalara to Laverton in Central Australia will give you an outback experience like no other.

 On sale until 16 December 2019.
 For travel between 3 - 12 April 2020 inclusive.
 Blackout dates may apply.
 Some inclusions may be closed over public holidays.
 Prices and inclusions are correct as of 11 November 2019 and may be subject to change due to availability, surcharges, fees or taxes without notice.
 Offer may be withdrawn at any time without notice.
-Prices are based on 2 adults.
+Prices are per person twin share.
 Please contact us on 1800 854 897 or firstname.lastname@example.org to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.